 Leopard Skin, more value from a dead animal or on a living one?
 A leopard we know as “The Boss”, he lives at Bardiya National Park, Nepal.
 At the moment the skin of the leopard is valued more highly by those removing from the great cat compared to conservation efforts to protect it.
+Please read on to understand more about the statistics shown above.

 The leopard, found in over 60 countries but globally declining…